ErikKerkvliet/llm-commander/README.md

     *   Configure `sudoers` for passwordless execution of *only* the specific, necessary commands (more secure but requires careful setup).
     *   *Do not store the password* and accept that commands requiring it will likely fail interactive prompts (unless `pexpect` handles the OS-level graphical prompt, which is unlikely).
 *   **Network Exposure:** Do not expose the raw Flask server (port 5000 or other) directly to the internet.
 Always place it behind a firewall and preferably access it via a VPN or a properly configured reverse proxy.
 *   **Interactive Prompt Automation:** Automatically answering prompts based on LLM suggestions is inherently risky.
 The LLM may misunderstand context or provide dangerous responses (e.g., confirming destructive actions like `rm -rf /`).
-The `conversation.log` and `output.log` files are critical for auditing these interactions.
+The `task.log` and `output.log` files are critical for auditing these interactions.
 *   **Rate Limiting:** The current rate limiting is client-side and basic.
 Implement server-side rate limiting (e.g., using Flask-Limiter) for better protection against abuse if exposed.
 *   **Dependencies:** Keep all dependencies up-to-date to patch potential security vulnerabilities (`pip list --outdated`, `pip install -U <package>`).
 *   **Logging:** Sensitive information (like parts of commands or output) might be logged.
 Secure the `logs/` directory appropriately (e.g., restrict file permissions).